sherzberg/django-emailer/README.rst

 This will prepare the emails to be sent.
 Now you need to run a Processor in the background.
 There is a management command to do this for you which uses the SimpleProcessor.
-This processor will grab the next 50 emails and send them.
+This processor will grab the next 50 emails and send them:

 ::
     python manage.py process_emails